prominenceai/deepstream-services-library/docs/api-infer.md

 DslReturnType dsl_infer_config_file_get(const wchar_t* name, const wchar_t** infer_config_file);
 ```

-This service returns the current Infer Engine Config file in use by the named Primary or Secondary GIE or TIS.
+This service returns the current Inference Config file in use by the named Primary or Secondary GIE or TIS.

 **Parameters**
 * `name` - [in] unique name of the Primary or Secondary GIE or TIS to query.
 * `infer_config_file` - [out] returns the absolute file path/name for the infer config file in use

 **Returns**
-`DSL_RESULT_SUCCESS` if the GIE exists.
+`DSL_RESULT_SUCCESS` if successful.
 One of the [Return Values](#return-values) defined above on failure.

 **Python Example**
 ```Python